Arcodiant/StarDocs/docs/topics/character/set-respawn.md

 By default, this will be the hospital of the Home City that you selected when you first joined the Persistent Universe.
-However, you can move this respawn point to any clinic or hospital in the 'verse, including at stations or on ships or vehicles with medbeds.
+However, you can move this respawn point to any clinic or hospital in the 'verse, including at space stations, or on ships or vehicles with medbeds.

 !!! tip
     While cities have more facilities than orbital or lagrange stations, they